rohitaragde/CS544-Quic-Chat-Main/readme.md

 - **QUIC Protocol:** Utilizes the `quic-go` library to handle QUIC sockets for efficient and reliable communication.
 - **Message Encoding/Decoding:** Custom PDU (Protocol Data Unit) format is used for message encoding and decoding to ensure efficient data transmission.
 - **Emoji Support:** Supports sending and receiving messages with emojis as part of the Unicode standard.

-#### Secure Communication

-- **TLS Encryption:** Utilizes TLS for secure communication over QUIC, ensuring that all messages are encrypted.

 #### User Management